 This post may contain affiliate links.
 Please read our disclosure policy.

 This delicious Veggie Pizza Recipe features homemade dough and colorful fresh vegetables.
-Create restaurant-quality vegetarian pizza at home with mushrooms, peppers, olives, and melted mozzarella cheese — better than delivery and on the table in an hour!
+Make restaurant-quality vegetarian pizza at home with mushrooms, peppers, olives, and melted mozzarella cheese — better than delivery and on the table in an hour!

 Table of Contents